canonical/k8s-snap/docs/src/snap/tutorial/getting-started.md

 # Getting started

-Installing Canonical Kubernetes should only take a few minutes.
+Installing {{product}} should only take a few minutes.
 This tutorial explains how to install the snap package and some typical operations.

 ## What you will need